Cozy Peach Kitchen

 Crispy potatoes on a parchment paper lined sheet pan.

-Step three.
-Roast until the outsides are golden and crispy, about 20 minutes.
+Step three: Roast until the outsides are golden and crispy, about 20 minutes.
 The potatoes should be slightly puffed and very tender.

-• Oil is necessary for roasted breakfast potatoes because it is what makes them golden.
+• Oil is necessary for roasted potatoes because it is what makes them golden.
 If you're wary about adding too much oil, start with just 1 teaspoon and add more as needed to fully coat the potatoes.

 Recipe FAQ